-ETHEL SPOWERS LINOCUT PRINTS VALUATION – ARTIST VALUES & APPRAISAL IN 2019.
+ETHEL SPOWERS LINOCUT PRINT VALUATION, ARTIST AUCTION VALUE, PRICE & APPRAISAL IN 2020.

 We can help you to sell Ethel Spowers original linocuts with a free valuation.
 We are interested in purchasing original Linocuts and paintings by Ethel Spowers.
 Clients in the U.K., Europe, USA and worldwide regularly sell Ethel Spowers artwork to us.
 We offer a discreet, reliable service with swift payment avoiding 50% auction value fees taken between buyer and seller.

 Auction Value Pitfalls

 “Auctions can eat up 50% of the value” Read more…….

 Many of our clients are looking to avoid the high cost of selling items at auction and so find selling to our specialist gallery a more favourable option.